 Pursuant to the terms of the AIFM Agreement, Gresham House may resign by giving the Company not less than 12 months' written notice.
-If Gresham House resigns, the Company will no longer have the contractual right to require Gresham House to enforce its rights against Noriker in respect of the ESS Project Companies originated via the Framework Agreement.
+If Gresham House resigns, the Company will no longer have the contractual right to require Gresham House to enforce its rights against Noriker in respect of the ESS Project Companies originated via the Framework Agreement, or to the exclusive and non-exclusive pipeline of projects which are the subject of various agreements between members of the Gresham House Group and third party developers.
 Gresham House shall, from the date such notice takes effect, cease to make investment decisions on behalf of the Company.
 It may be difficult to locate a successor to the role.
 If a successor cannot be found, the Company may not have the resources it considers necessary to manage the Portfolio or to make investments appropriately and, as result there may be a material adverse effect on the performance of the Company's NAV and revenues and returns to Shareholders.